httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 data in a cookie-value SHOULD encode that data, for example, using Base64
 {{RFC4648}}.

+Per the grammar above, the cookie-value MAY be wrapped in DQUOTE characters.
+Note that in this case, the initial and trailing DQUOTE characters are not stripped.
+They are part of the cookie-value, and will be included in Cookie headers sent to the server.

 The portions of the set-cookie-string produced by the cookie-av term are known as attributes.
 To maximize compatibility with user agents, servers SHOULD NOT produce two attributes with the same name in the same set-cookie-string.